paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

   (C) the qualifications and training of vessel personnel;

-(4) waterways operations manager shall have knowledge, skill, and practical experience with respect to marine transportation system management; or
+(4) waterways operations manager shall have knowledge, skill, and practical experience with respect to maritime transportation system management; or

 (5) port and facility safety and security specialist shall have knowledge, skill, and practical experience with respect to the safety, security, and environmental protection responsibilities associated with maritime ports and facilities.

 **(c) Apprenticeship Requirement To Qualify for Certain Careers.—** The Commandant may require an officer, member, or employee of the Coast Guard in training for a specialized prevention or response career path to serve an apprenticeship under the guidance of a qualified individual.
 However, an individual in training to become a marine inspector, marine casualty investigator, marine safety engineer, waterways operations manager, or port and facility safety and security specialist shall serve a minimum of one-year as an apprentice unless the Commandant authorizes a shorter period for certain qualifications.

-**(d) Management Information System.—** The Secretary, acting through the Commandant, shall establish a management information system for the prevention and response workforces that shall provide, at a minimum, the following standardized information on persons serving in those workforces:
+**(d) Management Information System.—** The Secretary, acting through the Commandant, shall establish a management information system for the prevention and response workforces that shall provide, at a minimum, the following standardized information on individuals serving in those workforces:

 (1) Qualifications, assignment history, and tenure in assignments.